cs3157/recitations/I-Debugging-GDB/gdb.md

 down from 100, but you only want to break near the end, you could do `break 10 if i <= 2` to avoid breaking on the first 97 iterations.

-Deleting breakpoints is easy, typically you can do `clear` and then the line you used to create the break point.
+Deleting breakpoints is easy.
+Typically, you can do `clear` and then the line you used to create the breakpoint.
 You can also do `info breakpoints` to get a list of your current breakpoints, and then `delete i` to get rid of the ith one.

+#### Watchpoints ####

+You can also set a **watchpoint** on a variable.
+For example, `watch x` stops the program whenever the value of `x` changes.
+However you can only setup a watchpoint after the variable has been declared, so you'll first need to set a breakpoint.

 #### Examining the program ####